 Painting or wallpapering only one wall in a room creates an accent wall.
 This wall is usually a different color, design, or texture from all the other walls in the room.
 In bedrooms, accent walls work best at the head of the bed (behind the headboard).
 With an accent wall, you can make an effective and dramatic color statement, create the illusion of a larger room, or add interesting texture and pattern to a space.
 While paint is the most common finish for an accent wall, striped wallpaper can also be used (as seen in this technique from Summerhouse Interior Design), as well as wood, metal, decorative paint, wall stickers, and a wall mural.

 02 of 09

-Trim includes the 2 – 5” wooden (sometimes plaster) strips found along walls at the floor (baseboards) and sometimes at the ceiling (crown molding.)
-In some homes, particularly older houses, trim also accents the windows.
-And finally, trim can also include beadboard, as shown in this bedroom.
-While many people simply paint trim the same color as the walls, or perhaps paint it white, you can use trim to add a splash of color to your room by choosing a bright, dark or high-contrast color instead.
-Generally, semi-gloss or high-gloss paint is the best choice for trim, as it’s easier to scrub away scuffs and dust from the smooth paint surface.
+Trim refers to the 2 to 5-inch wooden edging found at the juncture where the walls meet the floor (baseboards), where the walls meet the ceiling (crown molding), and around door and window jams.
+Trim can also incorporate beadboard with a chair rail, as shown in this bedroom.
+Some homeowners simply paint trim the same color as the walls (or just paint it white).
+However, you can use trim to incorporate a splash of color by choosing a bright, dark, or highly contrasting color, instead.
+Generally, semi-gloss or high-gloss paint works best for trim, as it makes it easier to clean scuffs and dust from the smooth paint surface.

 03 of 09